dgloves/DSS-Gymnasium/README.md

 # DSS_Gymnasium
+Welcome to DSS_Gymnasium, a project hub guide designed for assisting users in developing Deep Reinforcement Learning environments for electric power distribution systems research using Python, OpenDSS (DSS), Gymnasium (Gym), and Stable-Baselines3 (SB3).
+The foundational framework utilizes OpenDSS, an open-source electric power distribution system simulator distributed by the Electric Power Research Institute [EPRI](https://sourceforge.net/p/electricdss/), with the [Python](https://www.python.org/) programming language by way of [OpenDSSDirect](https://dss-extensions.org/OpenDSSDirect.py/#) and [DSS-Python](https://dss-extensions.org/DSS-Python/).
+OpenDSSDirect.py is a cross-platform Python package which implements a "direct" library interface to a unique lower-level [implementation](https://github.com/dss-extensions/dss_capi) that allows users to automate OpenDSS processes using Pythonic functionality and other common packages.
+The RL environment class structure is build through Farma's [Gymnasium](https://gymnasium.farama.org/), which is an updated fork based on the previous version from [OpenAi Gym](https://www.gymlibrary.dev/index.html), but with some improved customization capability.
+For reinforcement learning implementation with neural networks, [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/) provides RL algorithm selection via [PyTorch](https://pytorch.org/) and allows for user model flexibility and design customized to each unique implementation.

+## Motivation
 DSS_Gymnasium is a project hub for developing Reinforcement Learning (RL) and DeepRL environments using OpenDSS and Gymnasium for electric power distribution systems research.
 This repository is built to provide a standardized framework for building customized learning environments for traditional optimization and control problems which may be converted into Markov Decision Processes (MDPs), and can be solved using model-free RL/DeepRL algorithms.
-This toolkit is built for researchers of all expertise working in RL and power systems, and is built on foundational research in power systems at Washington State University in the SCALE Lab (Sustainable Climate-resilient Analytics for Large-scale Energy Systems) research group under Dr. Anamika Dubey.
+This tutorial is built for researchers of all expertise working in RL and power distribution systems, and is built on foundational research in power systems at Washington State University in the SCALE Lab (Sustainable Climate-resilient Analytics for Large-scale Energy Systems) research group under Dr. Anamika Dubey.

 ## Environment